 What is an Internet-ID connection?

-When setting up an Internet-ID connection you can choose which intermediary server to use.
+When setting up the Internet-ID connection you can choose which intermediate server to use.
 There are two options:

-- Public server.
-This is the default option.
+- Public Internet-ID servers that use our company infrastructure.
+This is the default and simplest option.

 Troubleshooting Internet-ID connections

 To troubleshoot issues with Internet-ID connectivity please refer to this guide.